Federated Visualization: A Privacy-preserving Strategy for Aggregated Visual Query: Evaluation

-\textbf{Exploring spatial pattern of mobility. }Next, we query the traffic flow from May 1st to October 31st.
-The heatmap depicts the traffic flow.
-The more intensive the location is, the redder it will be on the heatmap. \autoref{fig:teaser} indicates several locations of high traffic intensity.
-To further study the mobility modes over regions, ODMap is employed (\autoref{case-4}) to show the links among sources and destinations.
-It is essentially a form of origin$-$destination matrix (OD matrix) in which rows and columns represent the locations of flow origins and the locations of destinations, respectively. \autoref{case-4} indicates that there are different flow patterns between districts.
-Most grids in the center of ODMap present a similar distribution and high intensity while grids of the left part, bottom part and right part exhibit distinctive distributions.
-These lead to two observations: 4 different districts present 4 different mobility modes; The downtown region has the highest intensity in both the heatmap and ODMap.
+To further study the mobility modes over regions, ODMap~\cite{wood2010visualisation} is employed to show the links among sources and destinations.
+It is essentially a form of origin in which rows and columns represent the locations of flow origins and the locations of destinations, respectively.
+Figure~\ref{odmap} indicates that there are different flow patterns between districts.
+Most grids in the center of ODMap present a similar distribution and high intensity, while grids of the left part, bottom part, and right part exhibit distinctive distributions.
+These lead to two observations: 4 different districts present four different mobility modes; The downtown region has the highest intensity in both the heatmap and ODMap.

-\textbf{Studying spatio-temporal patterns. }Six queries are made to identify locations of intensive flows, resulting in six heatmaps (\autoref{case-3}).
-These heatmaps disclose locations of three types of temporal mobility patterns: the intensity first increases and then decreases (location C); the intensity first decreases and then increases (location A); the intensity stays stable (location B).